mavryk-network/bake.mavryk.org_content/en/mavpay/tutorials/how-to-setup.md

 1. Paste your **Baker** wallet in between the quotes
 2. Set your Baker fee (ie 0.05 = 5% fee)
-3. Input minimum payout for delegators (ie. 1 = 1 XTZ)
+3. Input minimum payout for delegators (ie. 1 = 1 MVRK)
 4. This section allows you to split payments for baking (Bonds) and fees from delegators (Fees) if you want - input **Baker** wallet address and percentage to split.
 This example does not split, where